 - 4.1.
-The following proposed conditions are intended to protect the monument from damage or significant alteration as set out in TAN 24: The Historic Environment and to ensure that details of the project are archived. - a) The applicant shall provide Cadw with reasonable advance notice of commencement of works on site and will afford access at all reasonable times to any Cadw official or archaeologist nominated by Cadw to monitor progress of the works: - b) The approved works shall be carried out strictly in accordance with the application form, plans and documents as listed below.
-No variations are permitted unless they have been authorised in advance in writing by Cadw;
+The following proposed conditions are intended to protect the monument from damage or significant alteration as set out in TAN 24: The Historic Environment and to ensure that details of the project are archived. - a) The applicant shall provide Cadw with reasonable advance notice of commencement of works on site and shall afford access at all reasonable times to any Cadw official or archaeologist nominated by Cadw to monitor progress of the works; - b) The approved works shall be carried out strictly in accordance with the application form, plans and documents as listed below.
+No variations are permitted unless they have been authorised in advance, in writing by Cadw;

-Number Document / plan Reference Number (if applicable) Date

-1 SMC application form 14 th
+Number Document / plan Reference Number (if applicable) Date 1 SMC application form signed by Kenneth Murphy dated 21/06/22 04/07/2022 2 Supplementary form for research excavations 04/07/2022

-and Written Scheme February

-of Investigation 2020

-(signed by Kenneth Murphy)

-2 Supplementary form 17 th April

-for research 2020

-excavations

-- c) Cadw shall be invited to attend a site meeting within the first 5 days of commencement of the project to review the programme, submitted method statement and arrangements that have been established for archaeological recording and reinstatement works.
-At this meeting the frequency of future monitoring meetings will be agreed; - d) That the applicant arranges a meeting with Cadw's representative, Louise Mees (03000 256077), prior to backfilling, to inspect the trench in order to fully understand the limitations of any information gained; - e) That the scheduled area shall be left in a stable and tidy condition upon completion of work, to the satisfaction of Cadw and the landowner; - f) That within 6 months of completion of the archaeological excavation, a digital copy of the draft archaeological excavation report shall be submitted by email to Louise Mees, Cadw (Email: louise.mees@gov.wales), for approval.
+- c) Cadw shall be invited to attend a site meeting within the first 5 days of commencement of the project to review the programme, submitted method statement and arrangements that have been established for archaeological recording and reinstatement works, and agree the exact locations of trenches.
+At this meeting the frequency of future monitoring meetings will be agreed; - d) That the applicant arranges a meeting with Cadw's representative, Louise Mees (03000 256077), prior to backfilling, to inspect the trench in order to fully understand the limitations of any information gained; - e) That the scheduled area shall be left in a stable and tidy condition upon completion of work, to the satisfaction of Cadw and the landowner. - f) That within 6 months of completion of the archaeological excavation, a digital copy of the draft archaeological excavation report shall be submitted by email to Louise Mees, Cadw (Email: louise.mees@gov.wales), for approval.
 The report must detail and illustrate the works undertaken, the findings, and the preliminary stratigraphic narrative, and set this in the context of previous knowledge about the monument.
-The report must also contain labelled photographs of the site prior, during and after the excavations, together with details of the site archive established, including digital, paper and artefactual archives; and - g) That within one month of the draft archaeological excavation report having been approved by Cadw the applicant will deposit a final version of the report, incorporating any comments/editorial amendments to:
+The report must also contain labelled photographs of the site prior, during and after the excavations, together with details of the site archive established, including digital, paper and artefactual archives; and - g) That within one month of the draft archaeological excavation report having been approved by Cadw the applicant will deposit a final version of the report, incorporating any comments/editorial amendments to: - Cadw (denise.harris@gov.wales) - The regional Historic Environment Record held by Dyfed Archaeological Trust f.sage@dyfedarchaeology.org.uk - the National Monument Record Wales held by the Royal Commission on the Ancient and Historical Monuments of Wales (Email: Gareth.Edwards@rcahmw.gov.uk)

-Cadw - denise.harris@gov.wales)

-The regional Historic Environment Record held by Dyfed Archaeological Trust - f.sage@dyfedarchaeology.org.uk

-The National Monument Record Wales held by the Royal Commission on the Ancient and Historical Monuments of Wales - gareth.Edwards@rcahmw.gov.uk